In This Article

 Gum disease can cause many dental problems.
-In the early stages, it is much easier to treat, and damage is minimal.
-Prevention, however, is the best course of action.
-Visit your dentist twice a year for a dental teeth cleaning.
+In the early stages, it is much easier to treat, and the damage is minimal.
+Prevention, however, is a highly recommended course of action.
+Visit your dentist twice a year for dental teeth Cleaning Procedure.
 You can also improve your brushing and flossing habits at home.
 Your dentist can tell you what kind of cleaning procedure you need.
 You may need a deep cleaning if you have gum disease or do not visit the dentist regularly.
 Your dentist can also help you choose the correct tools for home care.
 Gum disease prevention is easy with a quality dentist.

-Routine is the key word when it comes to oral health.
+Routine is the keyword when it comes to oral health.
 Your dentist also gives you an exam during these visits.
-A traditional cleaning procedure with your exam only takes about an hour.
+A traditional dental cleaning procedure with your exam only takes about an hour.
 This is a small commitment with big results.

 How often should I visit the dentist to have my teeth cleaned?